torbensko/tojson/readme.md

 ## To do

 - Support for User entries
-- Detection of cyclic models
-- Max entry depth as a parameter
 - Add toggleable schema details
 - Make it possible to toggle the format of the dates